skip to content

 mayoMinnesota is known for its top-notch medical care – which also helps drive advances in life sciences technologies and sparks the commercialization of new medical breakthroughs.

-• Mayo Clinic in Rochester, Minn., has been ranked as the #1 hospital in the country for six consecutive years (U.S. News and World Report, 2016-2021).
+• Mayo Clinic in Rochester, Minn., has been ranked as the #1 hospital in the country for seven consecutive years (U.S. News and World Report, 2016-2022).
 It provides world-renowned medical care and is the state’s largest employer.

 • With Mayo Clinic at its heart, the $5.6 billion Destination Medical Center (DMC) is a unique 20-year economic development initiative that aims to make Rochester even more of a global health care hub.